markjlyon/spaceopera/HIGHTECH.md

 #### DEFENSIVE TECHNOLOGIES

-##### ABLATIVE ARMOR REACTORS
+##### ABLATIVE ARMOR REACTOR
-Ablative Armor Reactorss are a defensive system that uses rapid high resolution replicators, focused shield cells, and hardlight projectors to wrap a farship in a continuously regenerating ultra dense physical and energy barrier against incoming forces.
+Ablative Armor Reactors are a defensive system that uses rapid high resolution replicators, focused shield cells, and hardlight projectors to wrap a farship in a continuously regenerating ultra dense physical and energy barrier against incoming forces.
 If Ablative Armor Reactors have a weakness, it is that they can't be reinforced like PA panels or shields.

 Ablative Armor Reactors are rated at Stringtech 10.